wordlift/docs/docs/pages/editors.md

 ## Block Editors

-WordLift works on the Block Editor in WordPress.
-Attention: the WordLift plugin works only in Visual mode.
+WordLift works on the Block Editor in WordPress. **Attention**: the WordLift plugin works only in Visual mode.

 **New post**